Before starting medical school, it’s normal to think about the chances of finishing the program and having a good career.

 Combined Degree Programs

 The type of program matters when it comes to the length of school for successful medical students.
-Just over 40 percent of students who earned an MD-MBA graduate within four years, but that number jumped to around 98 percent at eight years.
+Around 40% of MD-MBA students graduate in four years, but almost 98% graduate in eight years.

 Conversely, less than 5 percent of students earning an MD-PhD graduated within four or five years.
 That number went up to just over 60 percent at eight years and around 94 percent at ten years.